-You can choose to spend today as you wish.
-If you're feeling energetic you can go kayaking with a guide on the lake, or opt for a less strenuous cruise.
-Either way you should see hippos, crocodiles and a whole host of birds including the pelican, whose bill will hold more than his beli-can!
+Today is an opportunity to see more of the park as you embark on a half day tour of Cape Vidal.
+It's an opportunity to see some of the best that the park has to offer.
+You should see hippos, crocodiles and a whole host of birds including the pelican, whose bill will hold more than his beli-can!
 After such excitement you can indulge in a lazy afternoon by the sea perhaps,or at the lodge, taking a stroll through the pretty garden.
 Breakfast.

 Enjoy breakfast this morning before packing your bags.
 Your guide will then take you back to Richards Bay for your onward flight.
 Breakfast.

-2 nights Amangwane full board; 3 nights Umkhumbi Lodge half board; 2 nights Umlilo Lodge bed and breakfast; transfers as specified; activities at Amangwane; national park fees for 1 visit to Hluhluwe; elephant and cheetah interactions visits; St Lucia estuary boat cruise; kayaking in St Lucia.
+2 nights Amangwane full board; 3 nights Umkhumbi Lodge half board; 2 nights Umlilo Lodge bed and breakfast; transfers as specified; activities at Amangwane; national park fees for 1 visit to Hluhluwe; elephant and cheetah interactions visits; St Lucia estuary boat cruise; trip to Cape Vidal in St Lucia.

 International flights and taxes; visas; vaccinations; travel insurance; personal expenses; meals not specified; drinks; optional activities; laundry; tips.